amikos-tech/chroma-cookbook/docs/core/document-ids.md

 !!! tip "Predictable Ordering"

     UUIDs especially v4 are not lexicographically sortable.
-In its current version (0.4.x-0.5.0) Chroma orders responses of `get()` by the ID of the documents.
+In its current version (0.4.x-0.5.10) Chroma orders responses of `get()` by the ID of the documents.
 Therefore, if you need predictable ordering, you may want to consider a different ID strategy.
+In version `0.5.11` ordering is done on [internal IDs](https://docs.trychroma.com/deployment/migration#v0.5.11)

 !!! tip "Storage and Performance Overhead"